 refer to all information (regardless of form or presentation) needed to support or validate the development, results, observations or findings of research work, including contextual information.
 Research data include all materials created in the course of academic work, e.g. through digitisation, records, source research, experiments, measurements, surveys and interviews.
 This includes software and code.
 Research data can be classified as

 • raw or primary data: information recorded as notes, images, video footage, paper surveys, computer files etc.,

 • processed data: analyses, descriptions and conclusions in the form of reports or papers, and

 • published data: information distributed to others than those involved in data acquisition and administration.

-are identifiers attached to publications and their underlying research data that make them easier to link to and find.
-They must be unique and remain associated with the correct version of the publication and/or research data.
-Ideally they provide access to digital objects through a resolver service, as digital object identifiers (DOIs) and handles do.
+are identifiers attached to publications and research data that make them easier to link to and find.
+They must be unique and remain associated with the correct version of the publication or research data.
+Ideally, they provide access to digital objects through a resolver service, as digital object identifiers (DOIs) and handles do.

 The FAIR principles

 provide a framework to ensure that research data can be effectively reused.
 FAIR stands for Findable, Accessible, Interoperable and Reusable.

 are living documents that describe how research data will be managed during their life cycle.
 DMPs should state what research data will be created and how, as well as outlining plans for sharing and preserving them.
 Any restrictions on access to research data should be noted along with mechanisms to protect unauthorised access.
 In the event that research data and records are to be deleted or destroyed, the DMP should specify the person(s) responsible for taking and carrying out that decision, the storage location of the deletion process documentation, the person(s) responsible for preserving this documentation and the basis of the decision.
 Ideally, DMPs should be delivered in a machine-actionable format.

 Recommendations for open use licensing